bean-mhm/flim/README.md

 # LUT input is expected to be in Linear BT.709 I-D65 and gone through an AllocationTransform like the following:
 # !<AllocationTransform> {allocation: lg2, vars: [-10, 10, 0.0009765625]}
 #
-# Output will be in sRGB 2.2.
+# Output will be in sRGB.
 #
 # Here's how you can add this to an OpenColorIO config:
 ```